NativeScript/rfcs/README.md

 - [Nativescript iOS V8 Runtime](https://github.com/NativeScript/ns-v8ios-runtime)
 - [NativeScript CLI](https://github.com/NativeScript/nativescript-cli)

-We are limiting the RFC process for these repos to test out the process in a more manageable fashion, and may expand it to cover more projects under the `vuejs` organization in the future.
+We are limiting the RFC process for these repos to test out the process in a more manageable fashion, and may expand it to cover more projects under the `NativeScript` organization in the future.
 For now, if you wish to suggest changes to those other projects, please use their respective issue lists.

 What constitutes a "substantial" change is evolving based on community norms, but may include the following: